LL.M. and J.S.D. Degree Students

 U.S. Citizens and Permanent Residents

 U.S. citizens and permanent residents may be eligible for federal loans (Direct Stafford, Direct Graduate PLUS), as well as for additional funding from private educational loan programs.
 Please refer to the Law School’s Loans and Credit webpage and the Columbia University Student Financial Services website for more information.

 International students (not U.S. citizens and those not holding a U.S. permanent resident visa) are not eligible for federally guaranteed assistance programs.
-In addition, they need to provide a U.S. cosigner in order to apply for private educational loan programs.
+In addition, they need to provide a U.S. cosigner in order to apply for most private educational loan programs.
 Please refer to the Law School’s Loans and Credit webpage and the Columbia University Student Financial Services website for additional information.
 We strongly advise all international students seeking educational loans to secure an eligible cosigner as early as possible.